Lexamulat/WebSocketGame/README.md

 use: npm i
-for dependences
+//for dependences

 start server  at "./server/server.js"